ponelat/asc-2022-overlays-talk/slides.md

 _Barry is a back-end engineer._

-API design is now more than the shape of the API, there are other concerns to it.
+API design is now more than the shape of the API.

-_JP: For instance..._
+---

+# The _other_ people

 ---